odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ![image](https://user-images.githubusercontent.com/87687468/236796940-8a5dcb6a-2008-49c2-a117-72379df22f9d.png)

-Add description and crate access key.
+Add description and create access key.

 ![image](https://user-images.githubusercontent.com/87687468/236797205-a6a795af-6988-41ed-96da-e2da63bd0a4a.png)